 Chassis and Build Quality

-The bike is broad-shouldered and having all muscular mass-forward stance.
+The bike is broad-shouldered and has a muscular mass-forward stance.
 CB125F has all-metal chassis having 2043 x 742 x 1095 mm dimensions.
-The length of the bike is 2043mm which is less than Suzuki GS150 but as the bike is targeted for the urban commuting purpose, its good for maneuvering in the traffic.
+The length of the bike is 2043mm which is less than Suzuki GS150 but as the bike is targeted for urban commuting purposes, it’s good for maneuvering in traffic.

-The build quality of chassis, paint and the plastic is up to mark.
+The build quality of chassis, paint, and plastic is up to mark.
 I didn’t notice any flaws whatsoever in this area.
 Even a commendable job is done regarding the quality of plastic cables covering different wires.

 Honda CB125F has OHV (overhead valve) engine having four strokes and five liner shift gear transmission.
 It’s the same engine similar to Honda 125 Deluxe.
 To cut the manufacturing cost, Honda didn’t go for a new engine, and that’s truly unfortunate and lousy.

-Bike engine has got a longer stroke than the Bore, which will translate into better torque but poor fuel efficiency.
+The bike engine has got a longer stroke than the Bore, which will translate into better torque but poor fuel efficiency.
 For understanding; Bore is the diameter of the piston while stroke is the length which it sweeps up and down.
-Its the choice which companies have to make between extra torque or fuel efficiency.
+It’s the choice that companies have to make between extra torque or fuel efficiency.

-Five gear transmission is provided in Honda CB125F with all gear in forward direction.
-Although the modern sports bikes mostly features one forward and four backward gears, it seems company has taken the decision to accommodate the users converting from CG125 and the other bikes having all linear gears.
+Five gear transmission is provided in Honda CB125F with all gear in forwarding direction.
+Although the modern sports bikes mostly feature one forward and four backward gears, it seems the company has taken the decision to accommodate the users converting from CG125 and the other bikes having all linear gears.

 If you are coming from Honda CG125, the seating comfort will surely blow your mind.
-All the bikes in Pakistan under the engine capacity of 100cc have the hard bench type seats which starts giving a rider cramps even after half an hour of the journey.
+All the bikes in Pakistan under the engine capacity of 100cc have hard bench-type seats which starts giving a rider cramps even after half an hour of the journey.

-Honda CB125 seat is better than Suzuki GS150 and enjoys the likes of Yamaha YBR series.
+Honda CB125 seat is better than Suzuki GS150 and enjoys the likes of the Yamaha YBR series.
 The seat is no doubt exceptionally comfortable and will not tire you in the longer commutes.
-Aluminum grab rail is also there, which is a nice addition.
+The aluminum grab rail is also there, which is a nice addition.

 Furthermore, for the ladies who ride with a partner in front, the seat is not curved but almost straight unlike YBR.
 That means it will support the traditional riding posture of the ladies.

-Front disc brake is provided by the company with the holes which make sure that it gets cooled quickly.
+The front disc brake is provided by the company with holes which make sure that it gets cooled quickly.

-CB125F has also got adjustable shocks, and wet clutch.
+CB125F has also got adjustable shocks and a wet clutch.

-On the right side of handle bar self start button has been provided.
+On the right side of the handlebar self, the start button has been provided.

-Left side of the bar features light switch, indicator buttons, dipper, and horn buttons.
-Unfortunately no engine kill switch is there.
+The left side of the bar features a light switch, indicator buttons, dipper, and horn buttons.
+Unfortunately, no engine kill switch is there.

-The bike cluster is traditional type with RPM and speedometer.
+The bike cluster is the traditional type with RPM and speedometer.
 Indicator and Neutral lights are also there.
-CB125G also supports a fuel guage, which will help riders with the current status of the fuel quanity.
+CB125G also supports a fuel gauge, which will help riders with the current status of the fuel quantity.